Understanding the Inner Child

 Better Relationships with Others

-Here are some steps to help you get started with inner child work:
+Here are some steps to help you get started with inner child work.
+These techniques can be adapted to fit your personal comfort level and goals.

 Identify Your Inner Child